-- School Based Apprenticeships and Traineeships are available to secondary school students who are over 15 years old and enrolled in Victorian Certificate of Education (VCE), including the VCE Vocational Major, or the Victorian Pathways Certificate (VPC).
+- School-based apprenticeships and traineeships (SBATs) are available to secondary school students who are over 15 years old and enrolled in the Victorian Certificate of Education (VCE), including the VCE Vocational Major, or the Victorian Pathways Certificate (VPC).

 - over 15 years old

 - enrolled in Years 10, 11 or 12

 Non-citizens may be eligible under certain circumstances.
 To learn more, speak with your school or Head Start coordinator.

 An SBAT runs under a training contract between a student and an employer.
 The training contract and training plan are registered with the VRQA.
 The SBAT training must lead to a nationally recognised VET qualification.

 The vocational training components of SBATs also contribute credit towards a student’s VCE, including the VCE Vocational Major, or VPC.
 Many students move on to a full-time contract with their employer after leaving school, while others choose to continue their education and training at an RTO or university.

 Head Start apprenticeships and traineeships

 Head Start is a program of support for SBATs across Victorian government secondary schools with a focus on the flexible delivery of the VCE, including the VCE Vocational Major, and the VPC.

 Head Start is available in all government schools to support all SBATs.